 No permission is duplicable and exclusive.
-Some permissions are neither duplicable nor exclusive. "xs @ list (ref int)", which describes an immutable list of references to integers, is such a permission.
+Some permissions are neither duplicable nor exclusive. "xs @ list (ref int)", which describes an immutable list of references to integers, illustrates this.
 It must not be duplicated: this would violate the "unique owner" property of the list elements.
 It is not exclusive: the list cell at xs is an immutable object, and this permission does not guarantee exclusive access to this cell.
-Another example is "x @ a".
+Another example is " $x \circ a$ ".
 Because a is a type variable, one cannot assume that this permission is duplicable (or exclusive)3.